poloclub/diffusiondb/datasheet.md

 4. **Will the dataset be distributed under a copyright or other intellectual property (IP) license, and/or under applicable terms of use (ToU)?** If so, please describe this license and/or ToU, and provide a link or other access point to, or otherwise reproduce, any relevant licensing terms or ToU, as well as any fees associated with these restrictions.

 	All images generated by stable diffusion discord services are under the [CC0 1.0 License](https://creativecommons.org/publicdomain/zero/1.0), and therefore so are images in this dataset.
-In addition, the distribution of the dataset is under the Terms of Use (StabilityAI, 2022) posed by Stability AI, the company that both made Stable Diffusion and runs the official Discord server.
+In addition, the distribution of the dataset is under the [Terms of Use](https://stability.ai/terms-of-use) posed by Stability AI, the company that both made Stable Diffusion and runs the official Discord server.

 5. **Have any third parties imposed IP-based or other restrictions on the data associated with the instances?** If so, please describe these restrictions, and provide a link or other access point to, or otherwise reproduce, any relevant licensing terms, as well as any fees associated with these restrictions.

-	All images in this dataset have a [CC0 1.0 License](https://creativecommons.org/publicdomain/zero/1.0)} and follows the Stability AI's Terms of Use (StabilityAI, 2022).
+	All images in this dataset have a [CC0 1.0 License](https://creativecommons.org/publicdomain/zero/1.0) and follows the Stability AI's [Terms of Use](https://stability.ai/terms-of-use).

 6. **Do any export controls or other regulatory restrictions apply to the dataset or to individual instances?** If so, please describe these restrictions, and provide a link or other access point to, or otherwise reproduce, any supporting documentation.